rhsite/rhsite/README.md

-- 👋 Hi, this is roger and helen's site :)
+- 👋 Hi, this is r and h's site :)

 <!---
 rhsite/rhsite is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.